 DocumentLayout

 as well.
-Test your browser and make sure
+As always, test your browser and

 The layout tree isn’t accessible to web developers, so it hasn’t been standardized, and its structure differs between browsers.
 Even the names don’t match!
 Chrome calls it a layout tree, Safari a render tree, and Firefox a frame tree.